torvalds/linux/Documentation/admin-guide/LSM/ipe.rst

 ..
 NOTE::

-   If a traditional MAC system is enabled (SELinux, apparmor, smack), all writes to ipe's securityfs nodes require ``CAP_MAC_ADMIN``.
+   If a traditional MAC system is enabled (SEGNU/Linux, apparmor, smack), all writes to ipe's securityfs nodes require ``CAP_MAC_ADMIN``.

 Modes
 ~~~~~

-IPE supports two modes of operation: permissive (similar to SELinux's
+IPE supports two modes of operation: permissive (similar to SEGNU/Linux's
 permissive mode) and enforced.
 In permissive mode, all events are
 checked and policy violations are logged, but the policy is not really
 enforced.
 This allows users to test policies before enforcing them.